Donald Trump's purge of Republican dissenters via primary challenges, focusing on Thomas Massie's defeat in Kentucky

 Key details reported by multiple sources:

-• The Kentucky primary was the most expensive House primary in U.S. history, with over $32 million spent on advertising.
+- The Kentucky primary was the most expensive congressional primary in U.S. history, with over $32 million spent on advertising, according to AdImpact.

-• Donald Trump repeatedly attacked Massie on Truth Social, calling him a 'moron,' 'nut job,' and 'loser,' and urged voters to 'vote the bum out on Tuesday.'
+- Trump publicly called Massie a 'moron,' 'nut job,' and 'loser' and urged voters to 'vote the bum out,' according to multiple sources.

-• Trump’s allies framed the race as a test of whether dissent could still exist within the Republican Party, with Massie’s defeat seen as a victory for Trump’s control over the GOP.
+- Trump’s endorsement was framed as a test of whether dissent could still exist in the Republican Party, with allies describing it as a 'message campaign.'

 Points of Difference